---

 **Best for:** High-traffic business sites, complex WordPress builds (membership sites, LMS, large WooCommerce), agencies wanting reliability over everything else.

 Scala Hosting is the underdog pick.
-Their performance data impresses (ranked #3 out of 34 hosts in independent testing), but they lack the brand recognition of WP Engine or Kinsta.
+Their performance data impresses (ranked #3 out of 34 hosts in independent testing), but they lack the brand recognition of Kinsta.

 Their secret weapon is **SPanel**, a proprietary control panel that replaces cPanel.
 That saves you $15/month in licensing fees alone.
 OpenLiteSpeed caching comes built-in for performance optimization.